cheqd/node-docs/docs/setup-and-configure/interactive/interactive-installer.md

 3) v0.6.0-rc1
 4) v0.5.0-rc2
 5) v0.5.0-rc1
-Choose list option number above to select version of cheqd-node to install [default: 1]:
+Choose the appropriate list option number above to select the version of cheqd-node to install [default: 1]:
 ```

 where default version is the latest release.
 The others just next even `pre-releases`, just the next.

 - `Set path for cheqd user's home directory [default: /home/cheqd]:`.
-It's a question about home directory where `.cheqdnode` directory is located or will be.
+This is essentialy a question about where the home directory,  `.cheqdnode`, is located or will be.

 ### Installation from scratch